kouphax/yobriefca.se/resources/content/now.md

 Musically there has been some decent music this year (including discoveries from previous years) like Blink 182, Biffy Clyro, Frightened Rabbit, The Falcon, Animal Flag, Wolf Alice, All Get Out.

+I've started filling my travel and running times with podcasts.
+The Message was pretty great, as was This American Life but my mainstays these days are Beautiful Stories from Anonymous People and My Dad Wrote a Porno.

+I'm not reading as much this year as I did lasst year but I just finished All the Birds in the Sky which I can only describe as a brilliant book, terribly written.
+I'm also trying to digest more comics such as Lumberjanes, Rat Queens and Sandman.

 I'm still filling empty shelves with board games and recent favourites include - Exploding Kittens, Istanbul, Odin's Ravens and Escape: Curse of the Temple.

 *Last updated 12 July 2016*